 Biggest Surprise: Detroit, Michigan

 I planned time in Detroit solely to visit my sister.
 I never expected to actually like Detroit.
-Who knew that it’s actually a vibrant city with fun dining, some great breweries, and neighborhoods with personality.
-There are absolutely parts I’d stay away from, but overall, I liked Detroit and hope to return.
+Who knew that it’s actually a vibrant city with fun dining, great breweries, and neighborhoods with personality.
+There are parts of town I’d stay away from, but overall, I liked Detroit and hope to return.

 Best Unplanned Adventure: Kapoho Tidepools, Hawaii